klchambers/VinVivant/README.md

 * I would like this content to be displayed properly, regardless of the device, software, or assistive technology I use to access it
 * I would like to be able to use the site, links, and form elements easily with everything working as I exxpect when I click or interact with it
 * I would like the site to be informative and for this information to be easy and enjoyable to access

+### Site Structure

+From the homepage (/index.html), the user can visit the following three pages: blog.html, contactus.html, and signup.html.

+The navigation bar holds links to the three aforementioned pages, and collapses down into a hamburger icon on smaller screens to optimise the layout with less screen space.

+Clicking the VinVivant logo in the top left, from any page, will take the user back to the home page.

 <a id=#design></a>